dtekcth/data101/src/beginner/git/installation.md

 GitHub Student Developer Pack gives some good benefits, among them unlimited Private Repositories, and a free subscription GitKraken Pro, which we recommend using.

+## Chalmers GitLab

+Chalmers also supplies its own [GitLab](https://git.chalmers.se/) instance where you log in with your CID.
+Which we highly recommend for school projects as it is without, any extra setup, and has unlimited private repositories.
+Important to note however is to not store personal projects here.
+All of your projects stored here will not be available to you after you graduate so keep that in mind.

+You will also need to use this for at least one course during your bachelors so it's at least worth remembering that it exists!